UN sees progress in talks to free up Ukraine grain exports

 He said he was grateful to the United Nations and Turkey for their efforts to restore Ukraine’s agricultural exports.
 “If they succeed in removing the Russian threat to shipping in the Black Sea, it will reduce the severity of the global food crisis,” Zelenskyy said in his nightly video address.

-“Today in Istanbul, we have seen a critical step, a step forward to ensuring the safe and secure export of Ukrainian food products through the Black Sea,” Guterres told reporters at U.N. headquarters in New York.

-He called it “a ray of hope to ease human suffering and alleviate hunger around the world.”

-The war has trapped about 22 million tons of grain inside Ukraine, according to Ukraine’s president.
+He said the U.N., Russia, Ukraine and Turkey will work together to ensure that an agreement is implemented effectively.

+Experts have cautioned that an agreement will not have an immediate impact.
+It will take time to ensure there are no mines in the Black Sea shipping channel, and then to get cargo ships to Odesa, Ukraine’s largest Black Sea port.
+Inspections will have to be done and arrangements made for shipping out the 22 million tons of grain that Ukraine’s president says are now in silos.

 U.N., Turkish and other officials are scrambling for a solution that would empty the silos in time for upcoming harvest in Ukraine.
-Some grain is being transported through Europe by rail, road and river, but the amount is small compared with the Black Sea routes.
+Some grain is now being transported through Europe by rail, road and river, but the amount is small compared with the Black Sea routes.

 The U.N.
-Food and Agriculture Organization says the war in Ukraine is endangering food supplies for many developing nations, raising food prices globally and could worsen hunger for up to 181 million people.
+Food and Agriculture Organization says the war in Ukraine is endangering food supplies for many developing nations and could worsen hunger for up to 181 million people.

-Russia said meanwhile, it had presented a package of proposals for a “practical and quick solution” to unblock the export of Ukrainian grain but did not elaborate.

 Ukraine is one of the world’s largest exporters of wheat, corn and sunflower oil, but Russia’s invasion and war has disrupted production and halted shipments across the Black Sea to the Mediterranean.